-Understand, we look at the cross of Christ from a very narrow, selfish point-of-view.
-We tend to focus only on what Jesus did for us - what we've talked about: justification, redemption, propitiation - but there's another even more beautiful side to the cross...
+Understand, we look at the cross of Christ from a very narrow, self-centered point-of-view.
+We tend to focus only on what Jesus did for us - what we've talked about: justification, redemption, and propitiation - but there's another even more beautiful side to the cross...

-Songwriter Steve Camp wrote a song titled, "Christ died for God."
+Years ago songwriter Steve Camp wrote a song titled, "Christ died for God."
 What a provocative title!
-Jesus not only died for you, but He also died for God.
-His motivation wasn't merely our salvation, but God's vindication.
+Do you realize that Jesus not only died for you, but He also died for God?
+Here's a problem most of us never consider, but it's the dilemma God had to overcome before offering us His salvation.
+How can God be just in justifying us?
+Our Lord's motivation for going to the cross wasn't merely our salvation, it was God's vindication.
+As one author puts it, "Before the cross can be for our sake, it must first be for God's sake."

 Realize, our sin puts God in an awkward position.
 God is pulled in two directions...
 On the one hand, His justice demands that sinners be punished.
-We should get what's coming to us...
-But on the other hand, His love compels Him to forgive us and fix us.
+We should get what our sin deserves...
+But on the other hand, God's love compels Him to forgive us and fix us.

 God wants to help us, but justice won't let sin slide.
+In order to be righteous the Judge can't fudge!

-Think about America's judicial system and today's crisis of confidence.
-We let too many blatant criminals walk - get off with a slap-on-the-wrist...
+Think about today's crisis of confidence with our judicial system.
+We let too many blatant criminals walk and get off with a slap-on-the-wrist...
 No wonder we question if our courts are capable of meting out justice.